WhiteHoodHacker/cyberpatriot-scripts/README.md

-# cyberpatriot-scripts
+**CyberPatriot Scripts and Checklists**

-Collection of scripts and checklists for the CyberPatriot competition
+These are the scripts and checklists I made and used for the CyberPatriot competition.
+For use only by team 101sec.